-- Wrap the asparagus with a piece of prosciutto that has been cut longways, starting at the bottom of the spear and working your way up.
+- Wrap the asparagus with a piece of prosciutto that has been cut long-ways, starting at the bottom of the spear and working your way up.
 Wrap as tightly as you can.
-Place wrapped spears on a lightly-greased baking sheet, tucking under the prosciutto ends.
+Place the wrapped spears on a lightly greased baking sheet*, tucking under the prosciutto ends.

-- Roast for 5-8 minutes, depending on thickness.
-These spears were thick and took 8 minutes.
-You want them slightly more al dente than you want to eat them at this point; check early by inserting the sharp point of a knife into one of the spears.
+- Roast for 5-8 minutes, depending on thickness (which tends to vary greatly with asparagus).
+The spears should be slightly more al dente than you’d prefer to eat them at this point; check early by inserting the sharp point of a knife into one of the spears.
 Switch the oven setting to broil, and broil 1-2 minutes, rotating once, or until the prosciutto is crisp.
 Watch carefully so as not to burn.

 - Remove from the oven and enjoy!